petros-d/docs/docs/api-keys.md

       <img src="/img/docs/create-api-key.png" alt="Create API Key button" />
     </div>

-From here, you can copy the API Key and Secret for use in your API calls.
+From here, you can copy the API Key and Secret for use in API calls and CI/CD pipelines.

 Alternatively, you can use a temporary access key.
 To retrieve a temporary access key, go to `cloud.astronomer.io/token` and copy the key that appears.
 This key is valid only for 24 hours.